mapr-demos/mapr-data-science-refinery-samples/doc/tutorials/0052-pig-scripts.md

 foreach b generate group, COUNT($1) as count;
 ```

 Get the number of each age for specific marital type, also use the dynamic form here.
-User can choose the marital type in the dropdown list (see screenshot below).
+User can choose the marital type in the dropdown list.

 ```
 %pig.query